-A lateral ligament sprain is a knee ligament injury involving a tear to the ligament on the outside of the knee and is most likely following a direct blow to the inside of the knee.
+A lateral ligament sprain is a knee injury involving a tear to the ligament on the outside of the knee.
+It is most likely occurs following a direct blow to the inside of the knee which causes overstretching of the knee.
+Here we explain the treatment, rehabilitation and exercises as well as strapping and taping to return you back to full fitness.

-Symptoms of a lateral colateral ligament sprain or LCL for short can vary from being very mild to a complete rupture of the ligament.
+Symptoms of a lateral collateral ligament sprain or LCL for short can vary from being very mild to a complete rupture of the ligament.
 Lateral ligament sprains are categorized into grade 1, grade 2 or grade 3 sprains depending on the extent of the injury.

 Grade 1 lateral ligament sprain symptoms include tenderness on the outside of the knee over the ligament.
 Usually, there will be little or no swelling.
 When the knee is bent to 30 degrees and force applied to the inside of the knee which puts the ligament under stress, pain is felt but there is no joint laxity.
 See knee assessment for more details.